Income Tax Withholding

 To change your business name, mailing address, or cancel your account, use the self-service request form.

-For detailed information on other ways you can make changes to your withholding account, see page 4 of A Guide to Idaho Income Tax Withholding.
+For detailed information on other ways you can make changes to your withholding account, see A Guide to Idaho Income Tax Withholding.

 If you'd like to develop your own substitute withholding forms, our Substitute Forms Specifications contain all the information you'll need to create substitute forms and get them approved.
 If you need more help, please contact the substitute forms help desk.